Skip to main content

 Lend Midnight Renewal Callback

-Rolls a lender's fixed-rate lending position from one Morpho Midnight market into a longer-dated Midnight fixed-rate market.
+Rolls a lender's fixed-rate lend position from one Morpho Midnight market into a longer-dated Midnight fixed-rate market.

 Description

 The lender posts a buy (lend) offer on the target market with this callback set as the receiver.
 When the offer fills, Midnight invokes onBuy on the callback.
-The callback withdraws principal from the lender's source position and uses it to fund the new lend on the target market.
+The callback withdraws the lender's funds from the source position and uses them to fund the new lend on the target market.

 Step-by-step callback execution

-The lender posts a buy (lend) offer on the target market with receiverIfMakerIsBuyer set to this callback.
+The lender posts a buy (lend) offer on the target market with this callback set as the offer's callback.
 The callback will withdraw the lender's funds from the source market and fund the offer in the target market.
 The offer carries the callback wiring; the take triggers it.

-LendMidnightRenewalCallback flow: a taker calls take() on the target market, which invokes onBuy on the callback; the callback withdraws principal from the source market and approves it to the target market to settle the new lend.
+LendMidnightRenewalCallback flow: a taker calls take() on the target market, which invokes onBuy on the callback; the callback withdraws the lender's funds from the source market and approves them to the target market to settle the new lend.

 2. Validation: The source and target obligations must share the same loanToken, otherwise TokenMismatch.
 The callback also reads the source position with slashing and continuous accrual applied and reverts with ZeroAmount if the post-update credit is zero.

-4. Withdraw principal: The callback withdraws buyerAssets + fee from the source market on the lender's behalf.
+4. Withdraw funds: The callback withdraws buyerAssets + fee from the source market on the lender's behalf, reverting with InsufficientCredit if that exceeds the available post-update source credit.

-5. Transfer principal: The withdrawn buyerAssets funds the new lend on the target market.
+5. Transfer funds: The withdrawn buyerAssets funds the new lend on the target market.

 Prerequisites